Godson330/MBL-Hightech/README.md

 - Testing File: `newapptoken.test.js`

 Description: This test checks the token refresh functionality, ensuring that an expired token can be successfully refreshed.
 It sends a request to the token refresh endpoint and expects a new token in response.

+## React UI Testing

+UI Components: Defined in login.js

+- Testing File: `login.test.js`

+Description: Tests the React UI components for user login functionality using Jest.

+- Tested Component: LoginForm

+Test Description: This test verifies the rendering of the login form and checks the presence of the username and password input fields.

 ## API Testing with Cypress and SuperTest